National Office

 Our calendar of flagship courses, short courses and programs covers various areas of governance and stages of directorship.

-Events are a great way to earn CPD units while gaining unrivalled insights, making new connections and nurturing existing ones.
+Events are a great way to earn CPD points while gaining unrivalled insights, making new connections and nurturing existing ones.

 Australia's leading magazine for directors, with all the news and features on the legal, economic and strategic issues affecting your board.